Breast Cancer

 Breast Cancer Diagnosis and Treatment

-The treatment methods for breast cancer can be divided into three main categories: surgical treatment, radiotherapy, and drug treatment.
+Breast cancer diagnosis and treatment methods can be divided into two categories: radiation diagnosis and treatment and drug diagnosis and treatment.

-• Radiation therapy, also known as Radiotherapy, uses high-energy rays to target and kill cancer cells.
+Radiation therapy, also known as electrotherapy, uses high-energy rays to target and kill cancer cells.
+It is available Radiotherapy, uses high-energy rays to target and kill cancer cells.
 After surgical procedures, radiotherapy can be used to eliminate any remaining cancer cells in the body, reducing the chance of recurrence.
 Additionally, when breast cancer reaches an advanced stage and the tumor becomes excessively large, causing significant blood vessel growth and bleeding, radiotherapy can serve as a palliative treatment, particularly effective for controlling bleeding.

 Chemotherapy, also known as ‘Chemotherapy, primarily involves the intravenous injection of cytotoxic drugs, which are transported through the bloodstream to destroy cancer cells.
 In the past, chemotherapy for breast cancer was used in early-stage cases as adjuvant therapy after surgery to reduce the risk of recurrence.
 In recent years, it has been found that some breast cancer patients, especially those with the HER2 gene gene and triple-negative breast cancer, can undergo chemotherapy (with targeted therapy if they have the HER2 gene) before surgery to shrink the tumor, making the surgical procedure easier and potentially allowing for breast conservation.

-• This targets specific genes involved in cancer cell growth, blocking their development and repair.
-HER2-targeted drugs for breast cancer are among the earliest developed targeted therapies, having been in use since 2000.
-They are generally used for advanced breast cancer to control tumor growth or as adjuvant therapy after surgery for early-stage breast cancer.
-In recent years, it has been discovered that patients with the HER2 gene can receive chemotherapy combined with targeted drugs before surgery to shrink the tumor, increasing the chances of breast conservation.
+This targets specific genes involved in cancer cell growth, blocking their development and repair.
+HER2-targeted drugshave been used as early as 2000.
+They are generally used for late-stage breast cancer to control tumor growth, or for early-stage breast cancer as auxiliary diagnosis and treatment after treatment.
+In recent years, it has been found that patients with the HER2 gene can shrink tumors by adding targeted drugs to chemotherapy before treatment, and then have the opportunity to retain breasts.

-Additionally, for advanced HER2-positive breast cancer, there are new generation antibody-drug conjugates (ADCs), which are chemotherapy drugs that can identify HER2 receptors.
-These drugs attach accurately to HER2 cancer cells, and the entire drug enters the cell nucleus before releasing a high dose of chemotherapy, providing precise treatment and reducing side effects on healthy cells.
+In addition, for advanced HER2-type breast cancer, there is a new generation of antibody drug conjugates (ADCs), which are chemotherapy drugs that can recognize the HER2 receptor.
+The entire drug can accurately attach to HER2 cancer cells.
+Only when the drug enters the nucleus of the cell can it release high-dose chemotherapy drugs for precise diagnosis and treatment, thereby reducing side effects on healthy cells.

 After undergoing various treatments, breast cancer patients need regular follow-up visits and examinations to allow doctors to understand their recovery progress.
 If symptoms such as persistent bone pain, shortness of breath, or limb numbness persist, medical attention should be sought immediately.
 In addition, patients should perform simple arm exercises as instructed by their doctor to maintain joint flexibility and reduce swelling, but should avoid lifting heavy objects to prevent arm injury and slow down the recovery process.